Phone numbers

 • Prevent you feeling pain

-If you have been taking ketamine regularly, your body will be used to having this drug in its system.
-Therefore, when you stop taking ketamine or are unable to gain access to it, you’ll likely experience a series of unpleasant withdrawal symptoms.
+If you've been taking ketamine regularly, your body will be used to having this drug in its system.
+Therefore, when you stop taking ketamine or can't get hold of it, you’ll likely experience a series of unpleasant withdrawal symptoms.

 These can include mental health symptoms such as severe depression and anxiety, aggression, irritability, paranoia, psychosis, panic attacks, insomnia and suicidal thoughts.